ThongVM003/Face-Reg-opencv/README.md

 # Preview
 ## TESTING: Run meomeo.py

-This program will regconize people when their entire faces when they are facing directly to the camera.
+This program will regconize people when their entire faces are facing directly to the camera.
 Currently only regconize 6 people.
 If you are not in the database, it will show as "Unknown"

 ## Example